Papperi/Ultimate_FF_IX_Rope_Jumper/README.md

      sudo apt install python3
      ```

-Check if Python is installed by running:
+Check if Python is installed, open the terminal and type:
 ```bash
 python --version
 ```